nastasagr/nastasagr/README.md

 ### 👨‍💻 About

-Creative and detail-oriented Front-end Developer from Greece <br/>
+Creative and detail-oriented Full Stack JavaScript Developer from Greece <br/>
  with a strong focus on building clean, scalable, and maintainable web applications.